taka78/ultidock/README.md

 THIS IS NOT A STABLE PROJECT.
 USE IT AT YOUR OWN RISK.

+BTW, for comparison, I ran simulations with all the ligands from the wget file over 3 days.
+After separating them, there were over 1.2 million ligand files, totaling around 80GB in size.
+My computer is just a basic machine with Ryzen 5 3600X with 24GB of RAM.
+If you have a real server with lots of cores and NVMe SSDs —maybe even Optane— please let me know so I can run simulations for all known molecules.

 I've uploaded my 4H10 docking attempt.
 I found some possible suspects, but I'm neither a molecular physicist nor a bioinformatician (?).
 I'm just a simple physicist, trying to find my way to ultimate simulations.